axeloh/GAT-pytorch/README.md

 <img src="https://i.imgur.com/EQqV4Fw.png" alt="" width="260"/>

-In the final layer, averaging is used instead of concatination, which yields the final node representation:
+If multi-head attention is used inn the final layer, averaging is used instead of concatination, and the activation function delayed:

 <img src="https://i.imgur.com/OBL4FER.png" alt="" width="300"/>